 Q. May students opt out of using the iPad altogether?

 A. No. We want every student to be on an equal footing in each class as s/he learns to use the iPads.

-A. Yes, there is a way to set up parental control for loading apps and making any changes to the iPad.
-We will identify resources online that will help you set this up; these resources will be made available to you when your student receives an iPad.
+A. Yes, there is a way to set up parental controls for loading apps and making any changes to the iPad.
+Please click here to visit the Apple website to learn how to setup parental controls.